First National Bank of Omaha

 She could sell some investment or draw on her savings to make a 20 percent down payment on a conventional loan, but she prefers to maximize her leverage.
 Instead, she takes out a doctor mortgage offered by a popular regional lender and receives great terms with 100% financing.

-If you’re looking to explore physician mortgage loans in other states, check out our national overview of physician loans as a starting point in your search.
+If you’re looking to explore the best physician loans in other states, click on your state below.